Enterprise-connect/documentation/ec-guide.md

 You can find the [appropriate binary](https://github.com/Enterprise-connect/ec-sdk/tree/dist/dist) in our SDK.
 Select the 'sys' or 'sys.exe' relevant to the OS where the agent will run.
 Not necessarily YOUR OS.
 For instance, Windows users pushing an EC agent to Predix would not use the 'ecagent_windows_sys.exe' binary, as Predix runs Linux, not Windows.

 ### Summary
 By this point, you might have something resembling the example below.
 I have gone a little bit overboard with the layout, but that is to err on the side of caution.
-While excessive, the below file structure is one example of a very self-evident file structure, which eases knowledge transfers and maintainability.
+While excessive, the below file structure is one example of a very self-evident file structure (unless viewing on mobile, sorry about that), which eases knowledge transfers and maintainability.

 ```bash